sage-code/maj/README.md

 Maj is ...

+1. not a cryptic language;
-1. not a mastic language;
+1. not a mystic language;
 1. not a perfect language;
-1. not a cryptic language;

 **Principles:**

 Basic principles for Maj construction:

 1. for writing system we use ISO Latin alphabet;
-1. letters in words are oriented from right to left;
-1. words are separated by space like all Romance languages;
 1. one letter do not represent anything else but itself;
 1. most letters represent a single sound (1:1);
 1. two letters can be combined to create a new sound (2:1);
-1. word order in proposition is semantically significant;
+1. letters in words are oriented from left to right;
+1. words are separated between them by at least one space;
+1. words are ordered in propositions from left to right;

 **Punctuation:**